COMP2116-Ma-Mario-Game-Game/FoxsTale/README.md

    Status: Completed

-- Task #2 Main character can jump
+- Task #2 Main character can move jump

    Requirements:
      We should be able to control the character to jump.
 A ground object should be provided to make such movement testable.